abhihari777/Amazon-front-page-clone/README.md

 - Navigation bar with hover effects
 - Product section styled with CSS
 - “See More” button with hover animation
+- It's completely responsive Works on mobile, tablets and PC

 ---